-The good seed for making the switch
+The good seed for a plant-based diet

 Finding the right plant-based protein